-- 1.7.1 Non-compliances that are raised against AAs in accordance with Article 13 of Regulation (EC) No. 736/2006.
-Upon request, these inspection reports need be forwarded to the FAA National Coordinator detailed in Appendix 1 of this guidance in accordance with Section A Part II paragraph 1.1. - 1.7.2 EASA shall provide the National Coordinator with an annual standardisation report including a summary of all standardisation inspections carried out during the year.
-The summary must be limited to those audit elements pertaining to this Agreement. - 1.8 Regulations and Procedures.
-EASA Standardisation of Member States will be carried out in accordance with the Regulations (EC) No. 216/2008 and 736/2006 which are used to establish the EASA working methods of standardisation teams for conducting standardisation inspections within the European Union. - 1.9 EASA Verification of Compliance with Special Conditions. - 1.9.1 EASA monitors the AAs of the Member States listed in the Maintenance Annex, Appendix 2 to ensure compliance with the terms of the Agreement and Annex 2 to Commission Regulation (EC) No. 2042/2003 (EASA Part-145).
+- 1.6.1 Findings of non-conformity identified against the AAs will be addressed in accordance with Article 10, 16, 17, and 18 of Regulation (EC) 628/2013.
+Upon request, these inspection reports need be forwarded to the FAA National Coordinator detailed in Appendix 1 of this guidance in accordance with Section A Part II paragraph 1.1. - 1.6.2 EASA shall provide the National Coordinator with an annual standardisation report including a summary of all standardisation inspections carried out during the year.
+The summary must be limited to those audit elements pertaining to this Agreement. - 1.7 Regulations and Procedures.
+EASA Standardisation of Member States will be carried out in accordance with the Regulations (EC) No. 216/2008 and 628/2013, which are used to establish the EASA working methods of standardisation teams for conducting standardisation inspections within the European Union. - 1.8 LEASA Verification of Compliance with Special Conditions. - 1.8.1 EASA monitors the AAs of the Member States listed in the Maintenance Annex, Appendix 2 to ensure compliance with the terms of the Agreement and Annex 2 to Commission Regulation (EC) No. 2042/2003 (EASA Part-145).
 The audit schedule may not be synchronized with the EASA standardisation inspection schedule.
-Visit frequency is normally once every 2 years.

-- 1.9.2 EASA shall determine a visit schedule and provide it to the FAA.
+Visit frequency is normally once every 2 years. - 1.8.2 EASA shall determine a visit schedule and provide it to the FAA.
 Notify the FAA of the individual visit schedule 2 months in advance and invite them to attend as observers during the visit.
-Check Member State AAs for compliance with the terms of the Agreement using the checklist detailed in Appendix 4 of this guidance. - 2.
+Check Member State AAs for compliance with the terms of the Agreement using the checklist detailed in Appendix 4 of this guidance.

+- 1.8.3 To prevent duplication of work and to increase the effectiveness of the visits, the visit schedule will take into account the FAA's annual Sampling Inspection System schedule as described in Section A, part II, paragraph 4. - 2.
 EASA Sampling Inspection System in the U.S. (SIS).
 The EASA directorate responsible for standardisation should establish a sampling visit schedule to check that the Agreement is being implemented in the United States in accordance with its terms.